 One aspect I really enjoy about attending a Sparks game is the energy felt not only among the fans but the in-game entertainment as well.
 The Sparks must be well aware of what fan base they are catering to for them to have a local dj/emcee act as the P.A. announcer as well.

-Championship banners from both organizations, as well as the Sparks banners, are on display as well on the upper south walls and the rafters.
+Championship banners from both organizations, as well as the Sparks banners, are on display on the upper south walls and the rafters.

 Though the Sparks may not get the type of attention the other 3 tenants would get, they still provide quite an entertaining professional basketball experience.
 What often gets lost when observing a women's basketball game is that the ladies play the game in its purest fundamental way.
 You won't see many flashy plays, and you would be hard pressed to see any slam dunks.